Over 55 Base Year Value Transfer

 This is a one-time benefit.
 Once you have been approved, neither you nor your spouse can receive this benefit again unless you become severely and permanently disabled.

+You may also qualify to transfer your base year value in other situations.
+Please review our information on Disabled Base Year Value Transfer, Eminent Domain or other Government Acquisition (PDF), or Environmentally Contaminated property (PDF).
 This benefit is open to property owners 55 years of age or older who sell their primary residence and meet all eligibility requirements.
 If you are married, only one spouse needs to be over 55.

 You must meet all of the following conditions to qualify:

 - The original property must be subject to re-assessment at its current market value in accordance with the Revenue and Taxation Code 110.1.

 - Both the original property and replacement dwelling must have been eligible for the Homeowners’ Exemption or entitled to the Disabled Veterans’ Exemption.

 - The replacement dwelling must be purchased or newly constructed within two years (before or after) of the sale of the original property.

 - The market value of your replacement dwelling must be equal to or less than the market value of your original home.

 - An application for tax relief must be filed within three years of the date a replacement dwelling is purchased or new construction of a replacement dwelling is completed.
 Applications filed after 3 years will be granted prospective relief beginning in the calendar year you file your application.